Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: Experiments and Discussions

 \subsection{Heart Disease Detection}

 To evaluate our methods, we performed experiments on the PTB-XL dataset to predict the category of ECG signals.
 First, we trained the MF-Transformer model with the original PTB-XL data to obtain the baseline performance for different categories.
 Second, we used the oversampling strategy to augment the ECG signals for the minority categories, then we trained the MF-Transformer model from scratch to obtain the performance by oversampling data augmentation method.
 Third, we augmented the data with our OT-based data augmentation method, and trained the MF-Transformer model from scratch again to evaluate the performance of our method.
 Note that the augmented data is only used for training, and the testing set remains the same as for all the experiments, which only contain the real-world ECG signals to have a fair evaluation of the proposed method.

-The training and testing splitting strategy is the same as in \cite{Wagner2020PTBXLAL,Strodthoff2021DeepLF}.
+The training and testing splitting strategy are the same as in \cite{Wagner2020PTBXLAL,Strodthoff2021DeepLF}.
 The experiments are carried out on four Nvidia Tesla V100 GPUs.
-The results of different approaches are shown in Fig. \ref{fig:cm_all}, which shows the corresponding accuracy pf each category in the confusion matrix.
+The results of different approaches are shown in Fig. \ref{fig:cm_all}, which shows the corresponding accuracy of each category in the confusion matrix.
+Also, quantitative results in Table \ref{results_table} indicate that our method outperforms all existing baselines.

-From Fig. \ref{fig:cm_all}(a) we can see that due to the imbalance within the dataset, the accuracies of NORM and CD categories are much higher than the other three, meaning the model learns more patterns from those two categories compared with the others, which could have a negative impact since the other three heart disease categories can only achieve around 50\% $\sim$ 60\% classification accuracy.
+From Fig.~\ref{fig:cm_all}(a), we can see that due to the imbalance within the dataset, the accuracies of NORM and CD categories are much higher than the other three, meaning the model learns more patterns from those two categories compared with the others, which could have a negative impact since the other three heart disease categories can only achieve around 50\% $\sim$ 60\% classification accuracy.
 So the data imbalance issue needs to be resolved to improve the model's performance and robustness to different heart conditions.

-Fig. \ref{fig:cm_all}(b) shows by oversampling data from minority categories to make the data more balanced, the classification accuracy increased, especially for the minority categories.
+Fig.~\ref{fig:cm_all}(b) shows by oversampling data from minority categories to make the data more balanced, the classification accuracy increased, especially for the minority categories.
 But the improvement is not high enough, and could easily lead to overfitting.